Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Day #2 is arguably the toughest day on the trail, with both the longest mileage and most elevation gain.
 However, you’ll also be rewarded with some of the most awe-inspiring panoramas in the High Sierra.

-To start your day, look for a rudimentary bridge at Upper Paradise Valley to cross the creek (or wade through the usually 2-3″ of water) and pick up the trail on the far side.
 You’ll immediately start climbing through lush fern and pine forests.
 At times the undergrowth will give way to more exposed pockets, before plunging back into the ferns again.
 But the elevation gain is constant.

 Castle Domes Meadow, on the Rae Lakes Loop in Kings Canyon National Park, is a wide valley of exposed pine and green grasses, with a small creek running through.